 - Plastic and metal put on the correct placemat = 3 people, (30%), including one participant with a cupping spoon

 The results show a total of 7 subjects (70%) answering incorrectly by not placing the two cups on the appropriate placemat.
 A total of 3 subjects (30%) answered correctly by placing the two cups on the appropriate mat.
 It should also be mentioned that all participants had trouble distinguishing the flavours – even with a cupping spoon.

-This was just a simple experiment showing no noticeable difference in the flavour of water made from a metal and plastic V60 dripper.
-However, this is by no means a perfect study.
-There are so many factors that could be included, such as increasing the number of trials and participants, or using scientific tools for a more detailed measure.
-My hope for this study is to raise some awareness about the difference in materials, as well as push someone to take this experiment further.
+This was a simple experiment that showed no noticeable difference in the flavour of water made from a metal and plastic V60 dripper.
+Even though this is not a perfect study, I hope that is raises some awareness to those interested in taking this experiment further.